 Achievements so far

 - An ongoing programme is underway to replace lighting throughout the building with low-energy LED lamps and fittings.
-Around 20-30% of the building has now been converted.
+25% of the building has now been converted.

-- We have reduced our reliance on single-use batteries by introducing rechargeable alternatives wherever possible, including radio microphones and security wands.
+- Our industry is highly reliant on portable battery powered equipment.
+We have reduced our reliance on single-use batteries by introducing rechargeable alternatives wherever possible, including radio microphones and security wands.
 In the Box Office, headsets are now powered by mains supplies rather than disposable batteries.

 - A junk mail removal system is in place to reduce unnecessary paper waste.